 There’s no doubting the fact that a good book can change our lives.
-The books on this list are light reads with immersing tones conveying persuasive messages.
+The books on this list are light reads conveying persuasive messages.
 They are insightful, compelling, empowering and easy to incorporate in our daily lives.
 Before we jump on to the list of best non fiction books with mass appeal, a special mention to two other books, The Year Of Magical Thinking(Memoir) and Games People Play(Psychology) that are equally concise and powerful and among my favorites non fiction books.

 1. Thinking Fast And Slow

 About Author: Daniel Kahneman is a renowned psychologist who was awarded Nobel prize in Economics in 2002 for his work on Behavioral Economics, Psychology of judgement and Decision making.

 Synopsis:To put it in plain and non-gimmicky words, the book is regarding how our thought process works.
 The purpose of the book is to understand how and where we can go astray in our day to day pursuits, and how to guard against the flawed choices.
 According to Kahneman, decision making is governed by two systems in our brain – System 1 works faster, is summoned more frequently and requires minimal processing while System 2 involves reasoning and assessment and hence it’s slower.

 The interplay of these systems and the trumping of one over another is what results in cognitive biases, and a sound or poor judgment.
 There are enough empirical proofs and hypotheses in the book, to enrich you with the fundamentals of how a brain functions.
 Since it’s a long read, you’ll get enough time to let the theories immerse into the depths of your mind.

 P.S.
 You will be surprised to know how often our decision-making is irrational and biased!

 About Author: Stephen Hawking was a cosmologist and theoretical physicist with path breaking work in the fields of general relativity and quantum relativity.